-Figure 14 shows that there are various concerns community regarding possibility of their family member being tested COVID-19 positive and send to isolation facilities.
+There are various community concerns regarding a possibility of they/their family member being tested COVID-19 positive and send to isolation facilities.
 Majority 78% said that their major worry was how they would cope with the situation when they get back home.
-Along with this 70% worried how they will be treated at designated isolation facilities and 72% were worried about the stigma that they were likely to face when they returned or the stigma that their family members would have to face.
+Along with this 70% worried how they will be treated at the designated isolation facilities and 72% were worried about the stigma that they were likely to face when they returned or the stigma that their family members would have to face.
 This brings out the stigmatizing nature of COVID-19 infection and clearly points out that more than house and belongings people are worried about the stigmatizing nature of the infection.

-Figure 14: Community concerns regarding if a family member tested positive and sent to designation facilities for isolation (Multiple responses allowed) (N=1610)
+Figure 13: Community's concerns regarding if a family member tested positive and sent to designated facilities for isolation (Multiple responses allowed) (N=1610)